Relational Local Explanations: Experiments

 \section{Experiments}

-We evaluate the RLE framework on several data sets by visually comparing them with state-of-the-art explanation methods with the goal of ensuring that our method fulfills its purpose.
-First, in Section \ref{sec:exp_visual_data} we present a visual comparison of state-of-the-art methods and the proposed framework.
-After, we compare local explanation for a textual data given a pre-trained DistilBERT model \cite{sanh2019distilbert}, furthermore, we demonstrate relational local explanation for a sentence in Section \ref{sec:textual_data}.
-Next, Section \ref{sec:empirical} presents a quantitative benchmark analysis of the RLE method with a comparison to selected baselines.
+We evaluate the RLE framework on several datasets by visually comparing them with state-of-the-art explanation methods with the goal of ensuring that our method fulfills its purpose.
+First, in Subsection \ref{sec:exp_visual_data}, we present a qualitative visual comparison of state-of-the-art methods and the proposed framework.
+Along the same lines, in Subsection \ref{sec:textual_data}, we compare the local explanations for textual data given a pre-trained DistilBERT model \cite{sanh2019distilbert} and highlight the qualitative superiority of relational local explanations in comparison to state-of-the-art techniques.
+Next, in Subsection \ref{sec:empirical}, we presents a quantitative benchmark analysis of the RLE method with a comparison to selected baselines.
 For more visual experiments and detailed reproducibility details, please refer to the supplemental materials.